-- Whole bulbs of garlic – One or two is enough to make a small batch of garlic confit that can be consumed in a couple of days.
-See why I think that’s important due to the possibility of botulism in the FAQ section below.
+- Whole bulbs of garlic – One or two is enough to make a small batch of this garlic dish that can be consumed in a couple of days.

 - Extra-virgin olive oil (EVOO) – the amount you need will depend on what you’re using to cook the garlic in.
 You just want enough to ensure the garlic cloves are completely submerged when cooking.